 She said they’re the best cinnamon rolls I’ve ever made and that the center bites are the best because they’re so soft and juicy.
 I agree.

 I used my current favorite yeast roll recipe as the jumping off point and worked in pumpkin puree, pumpkin pie spice, and plenty of cinnamon and brown sugar.
 I love this recipe too but it makes quite a hearty amount and we just don’t need all those rolls.

-The dough is buttermilk-based, and although I’ve made non-buttermilk sweet rolls, for the softest, lightest, and most tender rolls, I swear by buttermilk.
+The dough for this pumpkin cinnamon roll recipe is buttermilk-based, and although I’ve made non-buttermilk sweet rolls, for the softest, lightest, and most tender rolls, I swear by buttermilk.
 Between the buttermilk, butter, and egg, the dough rises beautifully and it’s my favorite dough base.

 The glaze is a simple glaze of cream cheese, confectioners’ sugar, and a splash of cream.
 It makes more than the average person may want on their rolls, but it keeps for weeks in the fridge.
 I’m a dip, glaze, and frosting-aholic, and can never have too much.
 I keep a little cup on the side of my plate so I can double-dip.

 The glaze soaks into the nooks and crannies and adds even more moisture and softness.
 Total gooey, cinnamon-and-sugary, juicy perfection.
 Center bites make me absolutely weak in the knees.